Monitoring Tools Configuration Guide

 2.1.
 Centralized logging

-In your Red Hat OpenStack environment, collecting the logs from all services in one central location simplifies debugging and administration.
+In your Red Hat OpenStack Platform environment, collect the logs from all services in one central location to simplify debugging and administration.
 These logs come from the operating system, such as syslog and audit log files, infrastructure components such as RabbitMQ and MariaDB, and OpenStack services such as Identity, Compute, and others.

 The centralized logging toolchain consists of the following components: